ppj2dd/ppj2dd.github.io/_posts/2025-04-03-bridging-community-gaps.md

 ---
 layout: post
-title: Charting New Territories&#58; Strengthening Local Tech Communities Through Collaborative Action
+title: Charting New Territories&#58; Strengthening Fako's Tech Scene Through Collaborative Action
 ---

 It was on a crisp Tuesday in October 2017, that I first set foot on the university campus—a day that marked the beginning of an unexpected journey.
 Unlike many who followed a conventional path, my entrance was earned through a competitive exam, an experience that instilled both pride and a sense of trepidation.
 Stepping into a realm of diverse minds, I quickly realised that every new encounter was an opportunity to learn, yet also a reminder of how vast the world of knowledge truly is.